-• Projects in the U.A.E.
+Projects in the U.A.E.

-This can be in the form of fly-in fly-out service but to the extent a local license is not needed or it can be via a sub-contractor or via an unincorporated joint venture having a local or foreign partner.
+This can be in the form of fly-in flyout service but to the extent a local license is not needed or it can be via a sub-contractor or via an unincorporated joint venture having a local or foreign partner.

-• Legal presence in the U.A.E.
+Legal presence in the U.A.E

 This can be in the form of a legal presence in the mainland U.A.E. emirate to carry on business within the emirate as well as outside U.A.E.
-It can also be a legal presence in a free trade zone as an onshore business entity to carry on business within the free trade zone and outside the U.A.E. or in a free trade zone as an offshore business entity to carry on business outside the U.A.E.
+It can also be a legal presence in a free trade zone as an onshore business entity to carry on business within the free trade zone and outside the U.A.E. or in a free trade zone as an offshore business entity to carry on business entity to carry on business